halecakir/JointParser/README.md

  * `--hidden`: Specify size of MLP hidden layer.
 Default value is 100.
  * `--wembedding`: Specify size of word embeddings.
 Default value is 100.
  * `--cembedding`: Specify size of character embeddings.
 Default value is 50.
+ * `--membedding`: Specify size of morpheme embeddings.
+Default value is 50.
+ * `--tembedding`: Specify size of morpheme tag embeddings.
+Default value is 50.
  * `--pembedding`: Specify size of POS tag embeddings.
 Default value is 100.
  * `--prevectors`: Specify path to the pre-trained word embedding file for initialization.
 Default value is "None" (i.e. word embeddings are randomly initialized).
  * `--model`: Specify a  name for model parameters file.
 Default value is "model".